Nippius/cv/README.md

 # About

 This repo contains my Curriculum Vitae.
-You are free modify it to create your own but please don't use my resume for anything else without my permission!
+You are free to modify it to create your own but please don't use my resume for anything else without my permission.

 Do take a look to the [Awesome-CV](https://github.com/posquit0/Awesome-CV) template if you want to do more advanced stuff (like cover letters for example).